Michiko Omukai: Arsion

 In August 1998, she competed in the Arsion ZION '98 tournament.
 She defeated Yumi Fukawa before losing to Mariko Yoshida in the 2nd round.
-On December 18, 1998, she teamed with Yumi Fukawa in a losing effort against Rie Tamada and Hiromi Yagi at Carnival Arsion '98.
+On December 18, 1998, she teamed up with Yumi Fukawa in a losing effort against Rie Tamada and Hiromi Yagi at Carnival Arsion '98.

 1999 would prove to be Omukai's breakout year as she was awarded the 1999 Arsion MVP.
 On May 4, 1999, Omukai competed in the ARS '99 tournament.
 She won the tournament defeating Mikiko Futagami, Candy Okutsu and Hiromi Yagi in the finals.
 In August, she competed in the ZION '99 tournament.
 She defeated rival Rie Tamada, Mikiko Futagami and AJW wrestler, Mima Shimoda to win the tournament.
 Omukai then teamed with Yumi Fukawa to compete in the 1999 Twin Star of Arsion Tag Team League.
 The team made it to the finals where they were defeated by Las Cachorras Orientales (Etsuko Mita and Mima Shimoda) in the finals.
 The teams would meet again on January 30, 2000, and February 18, 2000, with the first match going to a draw and the second match ending with win for Mita and Shimoda.
 Omukai would end up joining together which Las Cachorras Orientales in 2000.

 On April 7, 2000, Omukai teamed up with Shimoda to capture the Twin Star of Arsion tag team titles by defeating Aja Kong and Mariko Yoshida.
 At ARS 2000, on May 7, 2000, Omukai defeated Etsuko Mita and Yumi Fukawa before losing in the finals to Aja Kong.
 In September 2000, Omukai then competed in the ZION 2000 tournament, losing to rival Rie Tamada in the first round.
 On October 29, 2000, Omukai teamed with Shimoda to make it to the finals of the 2000 Twin Stars of Arsion Tag League.